Here's what you need to know about Idaho's abortion law after Roe v. Wade was overturned

-Idaho's trigger law from 2020 will go into effect on August 25, 2022, after the U.S. Supreme Court issued its final judgment in the case that overturned Roe v.
-Wade
+Idaho's trigger law from 2020 went into effect on August 25, 2022, after the U.S. Supreme Court issued its final judgment in the case that overturned Roe v.
+Wade.

 Here are the main components of Idaho's trigger law:

-- Abortions in Idaho are outlawed, except for cases of rape, incest and if the mother's life is at risk.
+1. Abortions in Idaho are banned, except for cases of rape, incest and if the mother's life is at risk.

-- In the instance of rape and incest, a woman would need to report the crime to police and provide a copy of the criminal report, which isn't publicly available during an ongoing investigation, to an abortion provider to undergo the procedure.
+2. In instances of rape or incest, a woman would need to report the crime to police and provide a copy of the criminal report to an abortion provider to undergo the procedure.
+However, it would only be allowed during the first trimester of pregnancy.

-The abortion rights group said in court filings that the 2020 law violates the Idaho Constitution in several ways, including discriminating against women.
+The abortion rights group said in court filings that the 2020 law violated the Idaho Constitution in several ways, including discriminating against women.

 Most recent news stories: